fitbody/jr-frontend-challenge/README.md

 ### Instructions

-You'll have to consume the following REST API: [The Rick and Morty API](https://rickandmortyapi.com)
+You must consume the following REST API: [The Rick and Morty API](https://rickandmortyapi.com)

  1. First view:
 	- Get list with every character, this view must be displayed in a [GRID](https://developer.mozilla.org/es/docs/Web/CSS/CSS_Grid_Layout) and has to be shown as a card list [Card view](https://material.io/develop/android/components/cards/), in which you'll have to show the character's most important data, [take as reference the same page for this cards](https://rickandmortyapi.com).